-If your vision of the perfect winter day involves shooting down a ski hill or snowshoeing through a wintry forest, Albany is a great place to make your home base for winter adventures.
+If your vision of the perfect winter day involves shooting down a snowy hill on skis or snowshoeing through a wintry forest, Albany is a great place to make your home base for winter adventures.
 Located in the center of the Willamette Valley with the Cascades to the east and the Coast Range to the west, it’s an easy drive in either direction to reach the mountains.

 Skiing & Snowboarding